Hyperloop: Hyperloop pod competition

 Several student and non-student teams were participating in a hyperloop pod competition in 2015–16, and at least 22 of them built hardware to compete on a sponsored hyperloop test track in mid-2016.

 In June 2015, SpaceX announced that they would sponsor a hyperloop pod design competition and would build a 1 mi subscale test track near SpaceX's headquarters in Hawthorne, California, for the competitive event in 2016.
 SpaceX stated in their announcement, "Neither SpaceX nor Elon Musk is affiliated with any Hyperloop companies.
 While we are not developing a commercial Hyperloop ourselves, we are interested in helping to accelerate development of a functional Hyperloop prototype."

 More than 700 teams had submitted preliminary applications by July.
 A preliminary design briefing was held in November 2015, where more than 120 student engineering teams were selected to submit Final Design Packages due by 13 January 2016.

 A Design Weekend was held at Texas A&M University 29–30 January 2016, for all invited entrants.
 Engineers from the Massachusetts Institute of Technology were named the winners of the competition.
 While the University of Washington team won the Safety Subsystem Award, Delft University won the Pod Innovation Award as well as the second place, followed by the University of Wisconsin–Madison, Virginia Tech, and the University of California, Irvine.
 In the Design Category, the winning team was Hyperloop UPV from Universidad Politécnica de Valencia, Spain.
 On 29 January 2017, Delft Hyperloop (Delft University of Technology) won the prize for the "best overall design" at the final stage of the SpaceX hyperloop competition, while WARR Hyperloop of the Technical University of Munich won the prize for "fastest pod."
 The Massachusetts Institute of Technology placed third.

-The second hyperloop pod competition took place from 25 to 27 August 2017.
-The only judging criteria being top speed provided it is followed by successful deceleration.
+The second hyperloop pod competition took place from 25 to 27 August 2017, the only judging criteria being top speed provided it was followed by a successful deceleration.
 WARR Hyperloop from the Technical University of Munich won the competition by reaching a top speed of 324 km/h.

 A third hyperloop pod competition took place in July 2018.
 The defending champions, the WARR Hyperloop team from the Technical University of Munich, beat their own record with a top speed of 457 km/h during their run.
 The Delft Hyperloop team representing Delft University of Technology landed in second place, while the EPFLoop team from École Polytechnique Fédérale de Lausanne (EPFL) earned the third-place finish.

 The fourth competition in August 2019 saw the team from the Technical University of Munich, now known as TUM Hyperloop (by NEXT Prototypes e.V.), again winning the competition and beating their own record with a top speed of 463 km/h.